-For example, if you have a blemished payment history that is bringing down your score, you could balance that out by adding as much positive payment history as possible with a seasoned tradeline.
+For example, if you have a blemished payment history with derogatory items that are bringing down your score, you could balance that out by adding as much positive payment history as possible with a seasoned tradeline.

 If your credit age is not old enough, you may want to increase the age of your oldest account and your average age of accounts by adding a tradeline with a lot of age.

-Perhaps you have a thin file or your credit mix is unbalanced and you just want to add more tradelines to your credit file.
+Perhaps you have a thin file (meaning you have too few accounts) or your credit mix is unbalanced and you just want to add more tradelines to your credit file.

 These are just a few examples of common goals that people often have when they are looking to add tradelines to their credit report.
-Make sure your goals are personalized to your unique credit situation.
+Make sure your goals are personalized to fit your unique credit profile.